ajay786singh/pfennings-1/wordpress/wp-content/plugins/store-locator/readme.txt

 If you need additional features, enhance your store locator with addons & themes.
 [Upgrade Here](http://www.viadat.com/products-page/)

 = Addons Platform =
-The [Addons Platform](http://docs.viadat.com/Main_Page#Addons) provides you with a growing number of __free__ Generation 2 (G2; comes with the Addons Platform) addons & themes to save you time, provide you highly-advanced features, and impress your clients.
-Below is a list of some of the addons available, starting in Store Locator Version 2 ([view documentation](http://docs.viadat.com/Main_Page#Addons) for more details on each):
+The [Addons Platform](http://docs.viadat.com/Main_Page#Addons) provides you with a growing number of Generation 2 (G2; comes with the Addons Platform) addons & themes to save you time, provide you highly-advanced features, and impress your clients.
+Below is a list of the G2 addons available ([view documentation](http://docs.viadat.com/Main_Page#Addons) for more details on each):

 * Categorizer
 * Multiple Mapper